dmt-software/import-reader/docs/reader-handler.md

 ### Custom handlers

-By default, any custom handler will use a _SplFileObject_ as inner reader if they are created by the handler factory.
-If for some reason a different inner reader is needed the handler builder can be configured with a callback to initialize the handler with a different inner reader.
+To enable creating a custom handler via the handler factory an instantiator it must be registered.

 ```php
 $handlerInitializeCallback = function (string $file) {